Darren Moulding: Mixed

 Moulding won the 2014 Canadian Mixed Curling Championship skipping Team Alberta, which also consisted of his sister Heather Jensen, Brent Hamilton and his then wife Anna-Marie Moulding.
 The team finished the round robin tied for first with a 9–2 record.
 They then went on to defeat Ontario (skipped by Cory Heggestad) in the final.

 Mixed doubles

 Moulding competed at his first major mixed doubles tournament in 2021, joining Joanne Courtney to compete in the 2021 Canadian Mixed Doubles Curling Championship.
 They started the tournament with a win over two-time champions Jocelyn Peterman and Brett Gallant.
 Unfortunately, after starting with a 3–0 record, Moulding experienced back spasms during the night of March 21, which forced him and Courtney to forfeit their match the next morning.
 Later that day the duo announced their withdrawal from the remainder of the competition.

 Personal life

-Moulding has one child.
-He is employed as an icemaker at the Calgary Curling Club.
+Moulding has one son, and one stepdaughter.
+He is the Owner of 15&5 Curling Ice Services.